4 mins read

 This social impact bond was developed to deliver skills training and employment support to vulnerable, unemployed individuals aged 17-24 living in the South of Buenos Aires.

-The program, “Proyectá tu futuro”, works with 1,000 young people who live in the five most deprived boroughs in the South of the city.
-It is delivered by a collaboration of four different service providers over a period of 4 to 6 months (with around 8 hours of support per week), depending on the service provider.
-It provides a mix of soft and technical/practical skills training, as well as mentoring for at least 6 months after the training component is completed, to help participants to find and sustain a job.
-Achieving outcomes also requires providers to work with employers to increase the number of companies that are open to hiring individuals from this societal group and foster employment.
+The program, “Proyectá tu futuro”, worked with 1,000 young people who live in the five most deprived boroughs in the South of the city.
+It was delivered by a collaboration of four different service providers over a period of 4 to 6 months (with around 8 hours of support per week), depending on the service provider.
+It provided a mix of soft and technical/practical skills training, as well as mentoring for at least 6 months after the training component was completed, to help participants find and sustain a job.
+Achieving outcomes also required providers to work with employers to increase the number of companies that are open to hiring individuals from this societal group and foster employment.

-To be eligible, individuals or their immediate family (mother, father, child), must be in receipt of a means-tested government subsidy, or be residents of a settlement or shanty town in the selected boroughs.
-They cannot have participated in another employment or skills-development government program in the 3 months prior to entering this program.
+To be eligible, individuals or their immediate family (mother, father, child), had to be in receipt of a means-tested government subsidy, or be residents of a settlement or shanty town in the selected boroughs.
+They couldn't have participated in another employment or skills-development government program in the 3 months prior to entering this program.

 Source: Acrux Partners (2018).